peachbastard/the-beastlands/src/site/notes/Recaps/2023-06-13 Gnome Liches.md

 	- Oz yells "I need a drink!" and the men disperse, turning invisible and disappearing into the night, saying that they will remember this
 - The bartender blearily comes out from her room and asks why she needs a drink at 4 in the morning, and says that it's called a problem
 	- Oz says that her only problem is that the bartender didn't invite her into her room for the night
-	- The bartender says that she's not dealing with this in the morning, and leaves
+	- The bartender says that she's not dealing with this in the morning, punches Oz, and leaves
 - Hymn slams open the door to their shared room with tears running down their face, then slams it shut without saying anything
 - Session ends as they go back into their room to cry more, but Oz does not return